rust-lang/book/src/ch15-06-reference-cycles.md

 To start, we’ll build a tree with nodes that know about their child nodes.
-We’ll create a struct named `Node` that holds its own `i32` value as well as references to its children `Node` values:
+We’ll create a struct named `Node` that holds its own `i32` value as well as references to its child `Node` values:

 <span class="filename">Filename: src/main.rs</span>